oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     ```
     for (int offset = item_ct1.get_sub_group().get_local_linear_range() / 2;
          offset > 0; offset /= 2) {
-      rowThreadSum += tile32.shuffle_down(rowThreadSum, offset);
+      rowThreadSum += sycl::shift_group_left(item_ct1.get_sub_group(),
+                                             rowThreadSum, offset);
     }
     ```

-The sub-group function `shuffle_down` works by exchanging values between work-items in the sub-group via a shift.
+The sub-group function `shift_group_left` works by exchanging values between work-items in the sub-group via a shift.
 But needs to be looped to iterate among the sub-groups.

     ```
     rowThreadSum = sycl::reduce_over_group(tile32, rowThreadSum, sycl::plus<double>());
     ```

-The migrated code snippet with `shuffle_down` API can be replaced with `reduce_over_group` to get better performance.
+The migrated code snippet with `sshift_group_left` API can be replaced with `reduce_over_group` to get better performance.
 The reduce_over_group implements the generalized sum of the array elements internally by combining values held directly by the work-items in a group.
 The work-group reduces a number of values equal to the size of the group and each work-item provides one value.

 #### Atomic operation optimization